bb-io/Github/README.md

   - "Repository ID"
   - "Last X hours" fetch added or modified files which were committed within X last hours
   - "Authors" filter files by authors who added/modified those files
-  - "Exclude by authors" - set to "true" if you want to exclude changes made by "Authors"
+  - "Exclude by authors" - set to "true" if you want to exclude changes made by users selected in "Authors" fields
-  - "Exclude merge commits" - set to "true" if you want to exlude files added/modfied by merge commit
+  - "Exclude merge commits" - set to "true" if you want to exclude files added/modified by merge commit
 ### Users

 - **Get my user data**